 Varicocele can cause various problems, including infertility.
 In the past, an open operation would have been necessary to get rid of the varicocele but now it can be treated by the technique of embolisation.

 The procedure is performed by a Consultant interventional Radiologist under local anaesthetic.

 A needle will be inserted into the large vein in the groin.
-Once correctly positioned, a guide wire is placed through the needle, and into the vein.
+Once correctly positioned, a guidewire is placed through the needle, and into the vein.
 Then, the needle is withdrawn allowing a fine plastic tube, called a catheter, to be placed over the wire and into the vein.
-The radiologist uses the x-ray equipment to make sure that the catheter and the guide wire are moved into the right posistion, into the variococele, and then the wire is withdrawn.
+The radiologist uses the x-ray equipment to make sure that the catheter and the guidewire are moved into the right position, into the varicocele, and then the wire is withdrawn.
 The radiologist can block the abnormal veins, either by injecting a special fluid down the catheter or by passing down small metal coils.
-These metal coils are like small spings, and cause the blood around them to clot and consquently block the vein.
-The radiologist will inject small amounts of special dye, called contrast medium, down the catheter, to check that the abnormal veins are being block satisfactorily.
+These metal coils are like small spings, and cause the blood around them to clot and consequently block the vein.
+The radiologist will inject small amounts of a special dye, called contrast medium, down the catheter, to check that the abnormal veins are being blocked satisfactorily.
 Once they are blocked completely, the catheter will be removed.

 Generally, the procedure itself will be over in about half an hour.
 You will generally stay in bed for a few hours, until you have recovered and then you will discharged the same day.

 Will it hurt?